Holden HZ: Sandman Ute and Van

 The final HZ Sandman, featured a choice of V8 engines only, along with a four-headlight grille and under bumper front spoiler.
-According to a GMH Price List dated 25 January 1979, a basic HZ Holden panel van was priced at A$6,076, with the Sandman option package an additional A$1,700.
+According to a GMH Price List dated 25 January 1979, a basic HZ Holden panel van was priced at $6,076, with the Sandman option package an additional A$1,700.
 The further optional components also included 5.0-litre V8 engine and a limited slip differential.
 If a buyer selected every Sandman extra, the price would be more than 150% of the cost of the basic HZ model.
 By the end of 1979, the Sandman had largely lost its place in the contemporary Australian youth culture – order figures were down and many of the vehicles were now being sold with the stripes and tailgate logos deleted.
 The Sandman ute was phased out of production prior to the van, the last of which was manufactured around October 1979; later production Sandman vehicles were fitted with alloy wheels as standard equipment, the same as those seen on the HZ Statesman SL/E.